willfid/microsoft-graph-docs/concepts/register-calling-bot.md

 # Registering a calling bot

+In this topic you will learn how to register a new Calling Bot.

-## Register your bot(application) in the Azure Bot Service
+## Register your bot in the Azure Bot Service

 Complete the following steps:
 1. Register a bot through [Azure Bot Channel Registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
-1. Once you complete the registration, take a note of the registered config values (Bot Name, Application Id and Application Secret).
+1. Once you complete the registration, take a note of the registered config values (Bot Name, Application Id, and Application Secret).
 You will need these values later in the code samples.
-1. Enable the Skype channel and configure the Calling tab settings to enable calling.
+1. Enable the Skype channel and enable calling on the Calling tab.
 Fill in the Webhook (for calling) where you will receive incoming notifications.
 E.g. `https://{your domain}/api/calls`.
 Refer to [Connect a bot to channels](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels) for more information on how to configure channels.
-More information about receiving incoming notifications can be found in [Calling Notifications](../../../concepts/calling-notifications.md)
 1. Enable the Microsoft Teams channel.

 ## Permissions